HEDGEHOG HELP AND ADVICE PAGE

 5/ A Hedgehog out during the day is normally a sick hedgehog, but NOT always.
 The exceptions to this is if he has just been disturbed while gardening etc, or a large hedgehog during the summer as it may be a nursing mother with babies to feed.
 Any large uninjured hedgehog found for example in winter or in the road and picked up for "safety" by well meaning people should be put back away from the road but near where found.

 If enough people did this then the hedgehog would start to make a comeback.
-We have an infra-red camera in our garden to watch the wild hedgehogs and sometimes other wildlife feeding and find it better than watching TV.
-The infra-red camera and reciever set up can be bought from ebay for around £30.
+We have an infra-red camera in our garden to watch the wild hedgehogs and sometimes other wildlife feeding and find it quite interesting.
 The interesting thing we notice is the water is usually the first thing they go to.
 Water is a life saver especially during the summer.

 We are always looking for good release gardens for hedgehogs.
 Your garden needs to be open to other gardens and away from busy roads.
 You also need to provide a hedgehog box and to feed them each night for as long as they eat it.